In this 4-minute read:

 Has your business ever received a negative review?
 It will.
-Every business gets a negative review once in a while–hopefully not too often, but bad reviews are unavoidable.
+Every business gets a bad review once in a while–hopefully not too often, but negative reviews are unavoidable.
 In fact, most customers would be suspicious of a local business with a long list of only positive reviews, as it doesn’t seem realistic in our increasingly online world.

 Still, it can be difficult not to take a negative review personally.
 After all, you’ve worked hard to create a good business based on exceptional customer service.
 How dare someone post slander about you and your hard work, right?
 Relax.
 Once you learn some key tips about how to respond to negative reviews, you can turn this opportunity into into a key win for your business.